top of page

 This practice of killing a child had nothing to do with idolatry, but was part of the laws of the Frisians.
 The legal right of the mother to do this under certain conditions, is codified in the late eighth-century law book Lex Frisionum.
 Read also our blog post Women of Frisia: free and unbound? to have some more information on this practice.

-Killing Boniface was legally just - The death of Boniface in 754 is often portrayed as being an act of an angry, heathen mob resisting Christianity.
-This is totally besides what really happened.
+Killing Boniface was legally just The death of Boniface in 754 on the shores of the (former) inland sea Bordine in the province of Friesland is often portrayed as being an act of an angry, heathen mob resisting Christianity, or simply by robbers.
+This is totally beside what really happened.
 For one thing, Willibrord was already preaching in Frisia from 690 onward without any recorded difficulties.
-He died in peace in 739.
-Boniface, however, was primarily a church reformer, and moreover a very dogmatic one.
+He died in peace in 739, after twenty years of mission in Frisia.
+Boniface, however, was primarily a church reformer and, moreover, a very dogmatic one.
+To quote historian Lucien Febvre: "Und der Rhein des Bonifatius' mit seinem minutiösen Formalismus und seiner von Rom kontrollierten alttestamentarischen Gesetzestreue."
+(And Boniface's Rhine, with his meticulous formalism and adherence to the Old Testament law, controlled by Rome.)

 According to the laws of Frisia, as codified in the Lex Frisionum at the end of the eighth century or the beginning of the ninth, destroying a pagan shrine was sanctioned with death.